DevFrancisA/DevFrancisA/README.md

 <!-- One or two lines on who you are and what you build.
 Keep it concrete.
      Example shape: what you're studying, what you build, what you're working toward. -->

 CS major / Math minor at the University of Georgia.
-Currently building any projects that will challenge me and help me grow as a developer.
-Most of what's here started as a question I wanted answered.
+Currently building any projects that will help me grow as a developer or would benefit me / other people.

 🔗 [LinkedIn](https://linkedin.com/in/anto-francis-csmajor) · ✉️ [Email](mailto:antojason25@gmail.com) <!-- add X / site / blog if you want -->